-Building on the work of the 2020-21 and 2022-23 Strategic Technology Planning Task Forces, the 2023-24 Task Force met twicein Spring, 2024, to discuss the state of technology in MDUSD, identify progress toward the 2023-24 plan goals, and identify new priorities for the revised plan.
+Building on the work of the 2020-21 and 2022-23 Strategic Technology Planning Task Forces, the 2023-24 Task Force met three times in Spring, 2023, to discuss the state of technology in MDUSD, identify progress toward the 2023-24 plan goals, and identify new priorities for the revised plan.

 Several themes emerged during Task Force meetings.
 These themes are heavily represented in the revised Action Items that form the core of this plan.
-First, there continues to be a need for a more systemic approach to coordination and collaboration by the Technology Integration Leaders (TILs) to support professional learning and the use of technology in classrooms.
+First, there is a need for a more systemic approach to coordination and collaboration by the Technology Integration Leaders (TILs) to support professional learning and the use of technology in classrooms.
 Second, there is a continued need for communication of clear expectations around Digital Citizenship, learning goals with technology, and student safety and privacy, and a need for collaboration across schools related to these expectations.
 Third, there is a need to continue to support schools in their planning around sustaining their efforts in true 1:1 programs.
-Fourth, there is a need to continue and to solidify the District's work to standardize and centralize technology acquisitions.
-And fifth, the effective use of artificial intelligence (AI) tools for teaching and learning and for business purposes requires a considered approach and the development of policy and procedures.
+And fourth, there is a need to continue and to solidify the District's work to standardize and centralize technology acquisitions.